learn-co-curriculum/python-dictionaries-lab/README.md

 area # 68
 ```

-Now let's take a look at all of the keys in the `greenville` dictionary and coerce them into a list.
+Ok, once that is working, let's take a look at all of the keys in the `greenville` dictionary and coerce them into a list.
 Assign this variable to the list `city_attributes`.

 ```python